Where is Armenia? Armenia Geography

 Capital of Armenia

-The capital of Armenia is Yerevan.
+The capital of Armenia and the largest city is Yerevan.
 Located in the western part of the country, Yerevan has a population of over one million people and is the cultural, political, and economic center of the country.
 Yerevan is divided by the Hrazdan River and is located north of the Ararat Valley.
 It is approximately 990 m (3,250 ft) feet above sea level.
 Yerevan is bordered by the mountainous Kotayk region, the Armavir region, the Ararat region, and the Aragatsotn region.

 Armenia geographic facts